Open Label Extension Study to Evaluate the Long-term Safety of Zorblisa (SD-101-6.0) in Patients With Epidermolysis Bullosa

 |Condition or disease||Intervention/treatment||Phase|

-At each visit, assessments will include BSA of lesional skin and wound burden.
-For target wounds that are not closed by the end of Study SD-005, the ARANZ picture and calculation of target wound area at the final visit for Study SD-005 will used as the baseline area size of the target wound for SD-006.
-These unhealed target wounds from SD-005 will be assessed via ARANZ at each subsequent scheduled visit until the target wound is documented as closed.
-Closed wounds will be assessed for scarring.
+At each visit, assessments included BSA of lesional skin and wound burden.
+For target wounds that are not closed by the end of Study SD-005, the ARANZ picture and calculation of target wound area at the final visit for Study SD-005 was used as the baseline area size of the target wound for Study SD-006.
+These unhealed target wounds from Study SD-005 were assessed via ARANZ SilhouetteStar™ at each subsequent scheduled visit until the target wound was documented as closed.
+Closed wounds were assessed for scarring.

 |Study Type :||Interventional (Clinical Trial)|